 Together, these effects have led to cordyceps reputation for anti-aging and so much more.[10-11]*

 There are many species of Cordyceps around the world, all of which invade different insects.
 The most well known is Cordyceps sinensis, though Cordyceps militaris is also widely used.

 First off, to get the real wild Cordyceps, meaning the actual parasitic fungus on the insects, you’re going to be paying a lot.
 As these must be collected by hand, from high altitudes in Tibet and surrounding areas.
 If you’re not paying large amounts of money you are not getting the real thing.
 In fact, wild Cordyceps are the most expensive herb in the world.
 The price has even gone up to $35,000 per pound!

 Many cordyceps are instead cultivated and grown on grain.
 However some of these just sell the ground up grain with the mycelium and not necessarily the fruiting bodies.
 Our Cordyceps militaris is grown on barley, but uses only the fruiting bodies.

 Another thing many athletes want to know is whether Cordyceps militaris can give the same endurance benefits as Cordyceps sinensis.
 As far as can be determined by research at this point, it does.

 Based on these facts we feel that our Cordyceps militaris extract is the best commercially available for the price.

 Dosage and How to Take Our Cordyceps

 Our Cordyceps militaris is purely fruiting bodies and is 100% Organically grown, produced in a state of the art facility in China.
-These are then extracted in a ratio of 10:1 with hot water and dried to form this powdered extract.
+These are then dual extracted in a ratio of 10:1 with alcohol and hot water and dried to form this powdered extract.

 Each bag is 30 grams, or just over one ounce.
 Recommended dose is 500mg to 1000mg per day which is roughly equal to 1/4 to 1/2 teaspoon.